 (1) Go to the Boone County government website home page at http://www.boonecounty.in.gov/.

 (2) Click on "Tax Information" at the top of the Boone County

 government website home page.

-(8) A copy of the latest property tax bill for each
+(6) A copy of the property tax bill will appear.

 bill to determine if a Standard Deduction \ Homestead has been applied.

 Individuals who may have improperly claimed